 General Social Survey

-The dataset used in this analysis was pulled from the General Social Survey (GSS) website, a nationally representative survey of the attitudes and behaviors of adults (18 and over) in the United States.
+The dataset used in this analysis is a nationally representative survey of the attitudes and behaviors of adults (18 and over) in the United States and was pulled from the General Social Survey (GSS) website.
 The survey is taken by the National Opinion Research Center (NORC) every one to two years, with cumulative cross-sectional datasets available from the year 1972 to 2021.
 The specific data employed will be the 2016-2020 Panel (Davern, Bautista., Freese, Morgan, & Smith, 2022) updated in April 2022, which sampled 6,200 housing units in 2016, with a final tally of 2,867 completed interviews, and 5,200 housing units in 2018, with a final tally of 2,348.
 The 2020 respondents were obtained from a full sample of the 2018 wave, and a random subsample of 2,146 (74.85%) from the 2016 wave.
 The total number of included observations was 5,215, however, accounting for attrition and respondent non-answers, the total number of functional observations was 1,823 (34.95%).
-For the purpose of tracking the same respondents across waves, only those that participated in the 2018 survey were considered, reducing the final observation number to 1,014.
+For the purpose of tracking the same respondents across waves, only those who participated in the 2018 survey were considered, reducing the final observation number to 1,014.

 American National Elections Survey

-The American National Elections Study (ANES) is one of the oldest continuous series of survey data of electoral behavior and general attitudes in the United States.
-The surveys are taken before and after presidential elections and national congressional elections by both the Institute of Social Research at the University of Michigan and the Institute for Research in the Social Sciences at Stanford University; latest efforts have included experts from Duke University and the University of Texas at Austin (Howell, 2022).
+All respondents who completed the 2020 wave of the GSS and were U.S. citizens were then offered a second survey administered by the American National Elections Study (ANES).
+I use this dataset to capture measures of … (give an idea of what variables you’re using).
+ANES is one of the oldest continuous series of survey data of electoral behavior and general attitudes in the United States.
+The surveys are taken before and after presidential and national congressional elections by both the Institute of Social Research at the University of Michigan and the Institute for Research in the Social Sciences at Stanford University; latest efforts have included experts from Duke University and the University of Texas at Austin (Howell, 2022).
+About two-thirds of the GSS respondents completed the ANES survey.
+Once I restrict the sample to those also present in the 2018 sample, it results in a final observation count of 635.

-The 2016-2020 panel collaborated with the American National Elections Study by offering to all respondents who completed the 2020 wave, and were U.S. citizens at the time, an additional post-election interview.
-All eligible 1,734 respondents were invited, with the final retention rate being 1,164 (67%).
-Merging the datasets by respondent ID (yearid) and restricting the observations to those also present in the 2018 sample, resulted in a final observation count of 635.
 For the purpose of the paper, the use of these cross-referenced ANES observations will be preferred, but the main focus will remain on the GSS sample.
 Tabulation of uscitzn_2